rousef42/root-parent/.github/ISSUE_TEMPLATE.md

 Direct any questions to our [#symphony][slack] channel or [Google Groups][googlegroups]

-Mark an [X] and fill in all items that relate to your issue and environment:
+Please mark with an [X] and fill in all items that relate to your issue and environment:

 -->